 Then there was a specific low-point realization moment.
 I came home after closing the store one night and the sink was full of dirty dishes.
 It was beginning to smell.
 I didn’t have anything left to give and found some Lysol in the bathroom and sprayed the dirty dishes in the sink so the smell would dissipate for a time.
 I remember doing that—I was so ashamed.
 How did I get to this point?
 Everything seemed to be falling apart.
 I knew I wasn’t being a godly wife, sister, or friend.
 I needed to do something that would honor God in all aspects of my life, not just my career.

-After a few months, the Lord began to reveal that I have the ability to offer these candles to others and even begin a legitimate small business.
+After a few months, the Lord began to reveal that I had the ability to offer these candles to others and even to begin a legitimate small business.
 I wrote a business plan (thanks business school!) and planned to name my company, Antique Candle Works.
 I liked ‘Works’ because it implies something is being made and produced.
 Now, though, we are called Antique Candle Co..
 Not only are we a company, but we are also a large and loved community that expands far beyond just those in the studio.
 Despite how much we’ve grown and changed, every candle is still hand poured with love today, just as they were 6 years ago.

 What have you discovered to be your greatest joy in running your business?